chrislo27/RhythmHeavenRemixEditor/docs/Themes.md

 You may have noticed that RHRE comes with some themes built-in.
 Have you ever wanted to tweak a theme or make an entirely new one?

 You can, and this is very simple to do!
+Starting with v3.19.0, a built-in Theme Editor was added.
+You can edit all the properties of themes and see the results in real-time.

+## JSON Editing

 Every time you start the editor, a folder `~/.rhre3/themes` (`<user>/.rhre3/themes` on Windows) will be made, and inside of that folder will be one more folder called `examples`.
 Inside